SwinVFTR: A Novel Volumetric Feature-learning Transformer for 3D OCT Fluid Segmentation: Methodology

 \subsection{Volumetric Attention Block}

-In 3D UNet-like architectures \cite{hatamizadeh2022unetr,lin2017focal,li2019segmentation}, skip connections concatenate the encoder and decoder features to retain loss of information.
-However, to make these features more robust, Swin-UNETR incorporated residual attention block with two convolution layers similar to \cite{oktayattention,kerfoot2019left}.
+In 3D UNet-like architectures \cite{hatamizadeh2022unetr}, skip connections concatenate the encoder and decoder features to retain loss of information.
+However, to make these features more robust, Swin-UNETR incorporated residual attention block with two convolution layers \cite{oktayattention,kerfoot2019left}.
 The problem with this approach is that it utilizes regular convolution, which only applies attention spatially and ignores any channel-wise attention.
-To alleviate this, we propose a volumetric attention (VA) block consisting of separate branches.
-In the first branch, we have a $3 \times 3 \times 3$ followed by a $1 \times 1 \times 1$ convolution for spatial attention.
-In the following branch, we have a $1 \times 1 \times 1 $ depth-wise convolution followed by a $1 \times 1 \times 1$ point-wise convolution for channel-wise attention.
+To alleviate this, we propose a volumetric attention (VA) block of separate branches.
+In the first branch, we have a $3 \times 3 \times 3$ followed by a $1 \times 1 \times 1$ convolution for attention in the spatial dimension ($H\times W$).
+In the following branch, we have a $1 \times 1 \times 1 $ depth-wise convolution followed by a $1 \times 1 \times 1$ point-wise convolution for depth and channel-wise attention ($D\times C$).
 In the final branch, we have an identity function that copies the input features.
-Consequently, we add all of these features to generate our last output feature.
+Consequently, we add these features to generate our last output feature.